IntentArchitect/Docs/articles/applications/how-to-manage-repositories/how-to-manage-repositories.md

 See [here](xref:user-interface.about-asset-repositories) on how the Asset Management dialog works.

->[!NOTE]
+> [!NOTE]
->A `intent.repositories.config` file will be created in the same folder as your Application's `.application.config` file for Intent Architect.
+> A `intent.repositories.config` file will be created in the same folder as your Application's `.application.config` file for Intent Architect.
 Deleting this file will reset behaviour so that Intent Architect will scan your solution or global level repositories again.
+> [!NOTE]
+> In almost all cases [global level](#managing-on-a-global-level) repositories should be used.
+Application level repositories should only be used when you want to use a relative path to assets which is consistent across different developer computers, such as when the modules solution is in the same source code repository as the solution which uses the modules.